 Poppies Cafe – Holmfirth

-As part of our catering training scheme we also run Poppies Cafe at the Holme Valley Memorial Hospital.
+As part of our catering training scheme, we also run Poppies Cafe at the Holme Valley Memorial Hospital.
 We need volunteers there to help us in the kitchen and, if people want, with the training.
 We are working with Age UK at Poppies so volunteers could also help them with their work with older people.
 When we have enough volunteers we will be starting a trolley round of the wards.
-This will involve spending time chatting to patients.
+This will involve spending time chatting with patients.

 We have three residential homes.
 Volunteering in them would mean helping out around the house, socialising with the people who live there and generally being friendly and useful.
 Two of the homes are in Huddersfield and one is a bit larger and is in Ravensthorpe.
 The homes are very flexible when it comes to volunteers.
 Some people might do an odd hour now and again, some people visit more regularly

 We are always looking for people who would like to help out with the events we organise and with our varied fundraising activities.
 In the past, we have held barn dances, valentine’s discos and taken part in sponsored walks and runs.
 You could offer to help out every now and again or if you would like to be more involved you would be welcome to join us on our Events and Fundraising Committee.

 The first thing to do is to give me, Shelley Lane, a ring on 01484 340811 or you can email me at;

 I will send you an application form and we will sort out a time to meet.
 If you live in the south of Kirklees this would normally be at Waverley Hall.
 Waverley Hall is on Waverley Road in Huddersfield, it’s the same road as the driving test centre and not far from the old Kirklees college building and Greenhead Park.